tom-krieger/sshkeymgmt/REFERENCE.md

 Data type: `String`

-This parameter must be set if uthorized_keys_base_dir is not empty.
+This parameter must be set if authorized_keys_base_dir is not empty.
 This parameter sets the file permissions of the authorized keys file.

 Default value: ''